|Activity||Ruby Valley Trek|

 The trek is over higher elevations, which means your body needs enough carbohydrates, protein, nutrition for the body to hike on such humongous Himalayan trails.
 The meal in this trek is very convenient, not like that in cities, but we make sure you get the entire supplements through your complete trek.

-We will be providing you with 17 Breakfasts, 17 Lunch and 16 Dinners throughout the trek.
+We will be providing you with 7 Breakfasts, 7 Lunch and 6 Dinners during the trek.

-These food items from the menu will usually be fresh, hygienic, tasty and nutritious.
-The menu is a combination of traditional and local; Asian and western cuisine; almost everywhere but as we go up close, the menu list decreases.
-We highly recommend consuming enough liquids, green tea, lemon tea, hot lemon, ginger tea and garlic soup (must) at high altitude and fresh vegetables for health benefit.
+The local food will usually be fresh, hygienic, tasty, and nutritious.
+We highly recommend consuming enough liquids, green tea, lemon tea, hot lemon, ginger tea, and garlic soup (must) at high altitude and fresh vegetables for health benefit.

 All personal bills (Alcoholic Drinks, Hot and Cold Drinks) in tea houses/ lodges or in cafe except standard meals mentioned (including Breakfast, Lunch, Dinner with seasonal fruits) are excluded from the package.